-Baby Names That Mean New Beginning And Rebirth For Girls:
+Baby Names That Mean New Beginning And Rebirth For Girls

 If you like showy, flower names, which signify new beginnings, you can consider Amaryllis, Greek for ‘new and fresh’.
 In Greek poetry, Amaryllis is an appellation used of pure pastoral beauties.

-Latin name Aurora, meaning ‘dawn’, exemplifies new beginning.
+The Latin name Aurora, meaning ‘dawn’, exemplifies a new beginning.
 It’s obtained from the name of the Roman goddess of sunrise whose tears turned into dew.
 This poetic name is also associated with Northern Lights, the stunning natural phenomenon.
 Rory would make a unique and quirky nickname for Aurora.

 This beautiful name, meaning ‘dawn’, is one of the most popular names for baby girls in contemporary Lithuania.
 It also happens to be the name of one of the newspaper companies in Lithuania.